dxw/playbook/guides/development-workflow.md

 ## The lifecycle of a story

+Different projects have small variations to this process, but here are some general guidelines.

 ### Start work on a new story

 1. assign yourself to the Trello card
-1. move the card to Trello's 'in progress' column
+1. move the card to Trello's 'In progress' column
 1. [make a new branch](#how-to-make-a-branch) off of `develop`

    ```